CanExiOne/vplusiscompatible/README.md

 # How to Use

 There two ways to run this program.
+Both are explained below

+#### Drag&Drop

+1. Copy the mods from which you want to remove incompatibility into separate directory
+2. Move this program to the same directory you created above
+3. Drag & Drop all mods (.dll files) onto this program ``valheimplusiscompatible.exe``
+4. After the program finishes it's tasks you can move the mods back to your game's mod directory.
+Make sure to replace any mods you are asked to replace.

+#### Command Line

-1. Drag & drop .dll files from mods that you want to modify
+1. Copy the mods from which you want to remove incompatibility into separate directory

-2. Provide file names and their path if they are in different directory as arguments in terminal, ex. ``vplusiscompatbile.exe MyMod.dll MyMod2.dll``

-It is recommended to first move or copy .dll files from mods to the same directory where you have this program.
+2. Move this program to the same directory you created above
+3. Open the terminal inside the directory
+4. Run the program and provide names of all the files **with** extension. ex. ``vplusiscompatbile.exe MyMod.dll MyMod2.dll``
+5. After the program finishes it's tasks you can move the mods back to your game's mod directory.
+Make sure to replace any mods you are asked to replace.

 ## Disclaimer

-I do not take responsibility for any issues as explained in License, it's up to you to use this software as it's intended to be used!
+I do not take responsibility for any issues that may come from using this program incorrectly.

 ### Contact

-If the software doesn't work as intended create a new issue.
+If the software doesn't work as intended, please create a new issue.

-If you have question you can find me on Discord(@canexione) or send me an email at <canexione@gmail.com>
+If you have questions you can find me on Discord(@canexione) or send me an email at <canexione@gmail.com>

 Windows and your browser might show a pop-up that this software is not safe.
-It's a safety feature which gets trigerred because it's an unknown file with no certificate, the software is safe and you can check the code yourself here on [Github](https://github.com/canexione/vplusiscompatible)
+It's a safety feature which gets trigerred because it's an unknown file with no certificate, the software is safe and you can check the code yourself here on Github

 ### How to build